convertigo/convertigo-heroku/README.md

 ### Setting configuration
 Tweak extra configuration in the `heroku-entrypoint.sh`.
 You can configure here the

-- couchdb_url		: a valid CouchDB 1.6.1 server for FullSync repository (Optional)
+- couchdb_url		: a valid CouchDB server for FullSync repository (Optional)
 - couchdb_username	: The CouchDB server username
 - couchdb_password	: The CouchDB server password

-These settings are mandfatory only if you want to use Convertigo OffLine data FullSync technology
+These settings are mandatory only if you want to use Convertigo OffLine data FullSync technology capabilities

 ### Login